 - 1. Perform a backup of all setup parameters with InSite SL or InSite CSL program. - 2.
 Remove power from the terminal.
 Unplug the AC line cord on the AC version and remove the battery pack from the battery version. - 3.
 Open the enclosure to access the internal electronics.
-Refer to the Installation Manual for details on opening the enclosure. - 4.
+Refer to the Installation Manual or Appendix A of this manual for details on opening the enclosure. - 4.
 When handling any electronic boards or modules, use a grounding strap to prevent risk of electrostatic discharge damage. - 5.
 Identify and label all cables and internal harnesses.

-5.9.1.
+5.10.1.
 Option Board Removal